 - Active clinical and basic science research with substantial NIH and corporate funding of investigators.

-- Modern Center for Emergency Care provides a state-of-the-art treatment facility for emergency patients with a new expanded ED currently under construction.
+- The Center for Emergency Care provides a state-of-the-art treatment facility for emergency patients with a new expanded ED currently under construction.

 - Busy University-based Emergency Department at the University of Cincinnati Medical Center with over 75,000 adult visits yearly; Level 1 Trauma Center.